 For something that inhibits creativity, depression inspires a lot of metaphors.
 You can read about it likened to a vine-covered house or a black dog or a dreary balloon, or see it portrayed as a lowering cloud.
 Maybe because it’s a state so characterized by its lacks — of joy, of fun, of perspective, of energy, of hope, of self-love, of memory — people are eager to imbue it with substance.

-When it hit me—in the abrupt way it does when you’ve forgotten to take your meds — I was on the 1 train.
+When it hit me — in the abrupt way it does when you’ve forgotten to take your meds — I was on the 1 train.
 It was like being deluged by a tidal wave — no, make that a wave of slush from a passing taxi.
 The drear was powerful and immediately exhausting.
 I told myself it would pass.
 We all have our tricks.
 When things aren’t too bad, I can sometimes get myself to the Riverside dog run.
 The best thing to do is to help someone else, like at the church on the corner, although this is easier to say when you’re not in the grip of it.
-When the prospect of dressing or bathing seems beyond contemplation, when keeping yourself from others seems like one of the few good things you can manage, the energy required in engaging with others is daunting.
+When the prospect of dressing or bathing seems beyond contemplation, when keeping yourself from others seems like one of the few good things you can manage, the energy required to engage with others is daunting.

 On this day, I wasn’t that far gone.
 I looked for a way to take my mind off my troubles.
 I decided on something I’d been thinking of for a while: to go to the senior center and ask them to pair me with someone to visit regularly.
 I’d used to visit a woman, but a while ago she’d moved, or been moved, to a nursing home out of state, and since then I’d let it slide.
 There are a lot of elderly people in my neighborhood, and during the winter New Yorkers can feel particularly isolated.